RaghuGulati/Conversation-My-first-flex-prog/README.md

 # Step to execute flex code.
 Firstly clone the repository using git clone <link-of-this-repository> on terminal.
 Then go in the folder which is downloaded on cloning.
-You will find Conversation.l file
+You will find conversation.l file

   After this execute the following steps in terminal:<br>
-  flex Conversation.l<br>
+  flex conversation.l<br>
   cc lex.yy.c -lfl<br>
   ./a.out